elias-ba/elias-ba/README.md

 ### Hi there 👋

-🔘 I am a very curious person who loves using software engineering to solve problems in society.

-🔘 I believe in building bridges between places and humans.

-🔘 I am interested in machine intelligence, data & systems integration, and open source.

-🔘 I am currently at [OpenFn](https://github.com/OpenFn) building [Lightning](https://github.com/OpenFn/Lightning), a DPG, for automating complex data & systems integration.

-🔘 I founded [GalsenAI](https://github.com/Galsenaicommunity/), one of the most active AI communities in Africa.

-🔘 I teach software engineering and machine learning during my free time

-I speak fluently **Python**, **Elixir**, **Fula**, **Wolof**, **English**, and **French**.
-And I am always learning new language that allows me to communicate with computers and humans.
+I am a curious individual passionate about bridging gaps between places and people.
+My interests lie in machine intelligence, data and systems integration, and the open-source movement.
+Currently, I am part of the team at [OpenFn](https://github.com/OpenFn), where we are developing [Lightning](https://github.com/OpenFn/Lightning), a Digital Public Good (DPG) aimed at simplifying complex data and systems integration processes.

+In my commitment to empowering the youth in Africa, I founded [GalsenAI](https://twitter.com/galsenai) and [Galsen Coding Challenges](https://twitter.com/GalsenCoding).
+These organizations are dedicated to nurturing young African talents in AI and technology.
+Additionally, I share my knowledge by teaching software engineering and machine learning.

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=elias-ba&theme=dark)